bulletmark/pipxu/README.md

 after on a line) are ignored.
 Type `pipxu` to see all supported options.

-The global options: `--uv`, `--no-man-pages`, `--home`, `--bin-dir`, `--man-dir`, `--default-python`, are the only sensible candidates to consider setting as defaults.
+The global options: `--uv`, `--no-man-pages`, `--home`, `--bin-dir`, `--man-dir`, `--default-python`, `--default-pyenv`, are the only sensible candidates to consider setting as defaults.

 ## License